SeanGwall/NFL-Network-Analysis/README.md

 The repository contains a ```conda_env.txt``` file that can be used setup a conda environment.
 This is done with
 ```
-$ conda create --name <name of env> --file <path to conda_env.txt>
+$ conda create --name <name-of-env> --file <path-to-conda_env.txt>
 ```
 Once created, the environment can be activated with
 ```
-$ conda activate <name of env>
+$ conda activate <name-of-env>
 ```
-Once the correct environment is activated, you can launch JupyterNotebook and navigate to the desired notebook
+Once the correct environment is activated, you can launch Jupyter Notebook and navigate to the desired notebook
 ```
 $ jupyter-notebook
 ```